DAI-Lab/Cents/README.md

 # Overview

-EnData is a library built for generating *synthetic household-level electric load and generation timeseries*.
-EnData supports several generative time series models that can be used to train a time series data generator from scratch on a user-defined dataset.
-Additionally, EnData provides functionality for loading pre-trained model checkpoints that can be used to generate data instantly.
+Cents is a library built for generating *synthetic household-level electric load and generation timeseries*.
+Cents supports several generative time series models that can be used to train a time series data generator from scratch on a user-defined dataset.
+Additionally, Cents provides functionality for loading pre-trained model checkpoints that can be used to generate data instantly.
 Trained models can be evaluated using a series of metrics and visualizations also implemented here.

 These currently supported models are: